jp078/Random-passwords/README.md

 # Random-passwords

-Creator in python of random passwords, with the need of new passwords and sometimes really especific ones i came with a creator of passwords with the need of the client.
+Creator of random passwords in python, with the need of new passwords and sometimes really specific ones I came up with a creator of passwords with the need of the client.